 - Borrowers can partially pay back unsecured debts

-- The automatic stay judgment relieves you from aggressive creditors contacting you on your personal or professional phone.
+- The automatic stay judgment prevents aggressive creditors from calling you

-- The liberty to reorganize secured debts where payments can be less and stretched over a longer period of time.
+- You can reorganize secured debts where payments can be less and stretched over a more extended period

-This type of protection is specifically reserved for farms and fisheries to relieve incurred debt.
-Because of the susceptibility that these businesses may face due to the unpredictable nature of the industry, our government allows farms and fisheries that are struggling financially to pursue Chapter 12 bankruptcy protection.
+This type of protection is for farms and fisheries to relieve incurred debt.
+These industries are unpredictable.
+The government allows farms and fisheries to pursue Chapter 12 bankruptcy protection.

 Business Bankruptcy Statistics

-Filing for bankruptcy can be an isolating and challenging process; however, many businesses have undergone pursuing bankruptcy and have seen the benefit.
-Knowing the facts can help ease your mind and also guide you in making an informed decision for your business.
+Filing for bankruptcy can be an isolating and challenging process.
+However, many businesses have pursued bankruptcy and have seen the benefits.
+Knowing the facts can help ease your mind and guide you in making an informed decision for your business.
 According to the American Bankruptcy Institute:

-According to the Small Business Association (SBA), about 50% of small businesses do not survive, with most of them folding within the first five years.
-If your business is quickly falling into debt, you may want to consider filing for bankruptcy to hopefully save it.
-That’s why small business bankruptcy exists, since the courts and their trustees understand how vital small business is to our economy so there are protections in place to help you potentially regain your footing and achieve the success you have worked so hard to earn.
+The Small Business Association (SBA) reports about 50 percent of small businesses do not survive.
+Most of them fold within the first five years.
+If your business quickly falls into debt, consider filing for bankruptcy to save it.
+That’s why small business bankruptcy exists.
+The courts and their trustees understand how vital small business is to our economy.
+Protections are in place to help you regain your footing and achieve the success you have worked hard to earn.

-Bankruptcy is a common and powerful tool that consumers and businesses alike use to restructure their finances and get back on their feet.
-Don’t delay in talking to a qualified, knowledgeable bankruptcy attorney.
-We are standing by, ready to help you save the business you have worked so hard to create.
+Bankruptcy is a common and powerful tool businesses use to restructure their finances and get back on their feet.
+Don’t delay in talking to a qualified, knowledgeable business bankruptcy attorney.
+We are standing by, ready to help you save the business you have worked hard to create.
 Call us today at (919) 758-8879 to discuss this option.

 Contact Us Today for a Free Consultation

-It can be challenging to say the least for those without previous legal knowledge to fully understand the variety of options available in the situation of filing for bankruptcy protection.
-You may find that filing for business bankruptcy will actually provide your company with a fresh start, like many others before you.
-In order to reach a satisfactory resolution, you need an experienced team standing behind you to reach a satisfactory resolution.
+It can be challenging for those without legal knowledge to understand the options for filing for bankruptcy.
+Like many others before you, you may find that filing for business bankruptcy will give your company a fresh start.
+You need an experienced team standing behind you to reach a satisfactory resolution.